 • Enjoy account flexibility with no minimum balance requirements

-• Earn high-yield intersest up to 2.00% APY with the Chime Savings Account⁴
+• Earn high-yield interest through the Chime Savings Account⁴

 • Use the Chime Visa® Debit Card anywhere Visa debit is accepted